ePages-de/epages-devportal/_posts/2018/2018-07-19-rocking-the-stage-with-a-localization-tool.md

 And unfortunatelly, not every translation agency is willing to do so.
 So maybe it will be necessary to change your translation agency if you decide to improve your localization process.
 But to embold you: We've found one.
-And it's just great to work in the same tool and so close together.
+And it's just great to work in the same tool, and so closely together.

-### That ain't all
+## That ain't all

 Within the first test translations, we soon noticed that translation keys got more important for us.
 They are a perfect source of information in case you need even more context.
 That's why we [adapted them to our needs](/blog/language-and-localization/why-you-should-invest-time-on-translation-keys/).
 Furthermore, we noticed that with a localization tool, we cannot tackle all of our challenges.
 And that it can even cause some new ones.
-But that's another topic I will tackle in my next blog post.
+But that's another topic I will discuss in my next blog post.
 Stay tuned on how we made this work 😉.

 ## Related post